Perl/PPCs/docs/future.md

 * MUST have *Sponsor* (on the core team, or PSC can delegate externally)
 * MUST have (at least minimal) Motivation, Rational and Examples
 * SHOULD have (at least a minimal) Specification
-* Gets an official RFC ID
+* Gets an official PPC ID

 Means "we think this idea is worth exploring"